CleverseAcademy/exercises/foundation-js/README.md

 4. Write a function `maxNegMinPosObj(arr)`

-    The business logic is identical to `maxNegMinPos` above, but the return value is an object.
+    The business logic is identical to `maxNegMinPos` above, but it returns an object with 2 number fields `maxNeg` and `minPos`.

     ```javascript
     const arr = [12, -13, 14, 4, 2, -1, -18];